JetBrains/intellij-sdk-docs/topics/tutorials/kotlin.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

+This page describes developing a plugin code in Kotlin programming language.

+> To implement a plugin operating on Kotlin code, configure Kotlin [plugin dependency](plugin_dependencies.md) (`org.jetbrains.kotlin`).
+> See also [UAST](uast.md) page for information about how to support multiple JVM-languages, including Kotlin.

 ## Advantages of Developing a Plugin in Kotlin

 Using [Kotlin](https://kotlinlang.org) to write plugins for the IntelliJ Platform is very similar to writing plugins in Java.